VRConservation/geosp/chapters/05_python.md

 ```

 ## Easier bboxing
 Boots and cats, boots and cats, boots and cats.
 Yeah!
 No wait, it's bounding boxing, not beat boxing!
-As you can see in both examples, adding a bounding box can be semi-painful.
-There's an excellent [Polyline Tool](https://www.keene.edu/campus/maps/tool) that allows you to creates json text when you right-click on each point in a polygon.
+As you can see in both examples, adding the code for a bounding box can be semi-painful.
+The [Polyline Tool](https://www.keene.edu/campus/maps/tool) allows you to create the needed code when you right-click each point in a polygon.

 ```python
 # Import geemap and initialize earth engine